2 lakh fired, and counting: Intel, Amazon, Microsoft leading tech layoffs in 2025 - BusinessToday

 The tech sector is facing a year of unprecedented job cuts, with over 2,02,000 layoffs already recorded in 2025.
 If this pace continues, the global tech workforce could see upwards of 2,44,000 job losses by the end of the year, according to a report from personal finance and trading education platform RationalFX.

-While the U.S. remains the epicenter of this wave of downsizing, India has seen its own set of tech sector layoffs.
+While the US remains the epicentre of this wave of downsizing, India has seen its own set of tech sector layoffs.
 Tata Consultancy Services (TCS), India's largest IT services company, has announced 12,000 job cuts, pushing India's total layoffs to over 17,000.

 Meanwhile, in Japan, Panasonic's 4% workforce reduction has resulted in 10,000 jobs being cut as part of the company’s strategy to boost profitability.